Converted locally — videos never leave your device

 About this tool

 GIF is a 256-color-per-frame format, which is why smooth gradients and dark footage can show banding while screen recordings, UI demos and animations convert almost perfectly.
-Keep clips short — the format balloons with duration — and cut down to the interesting seconds first with the video trimmer.
+Keep clips short (the format balloons with duration) and cut down to the interesting seconds first with the video trimmer, or grab the moment straight from YouTube with the YouTube clipper.
 Frames are decoded, palette-quantized and encoded entirely in your browser, so the video never leaves your device.

 Frequently asked questions